N0AHZACH/GhostWire/README.md

 ## Credits

-Thank you GenAI for helping me write this READEM.md and also causing the gizzilion bugs in this projects.
+Thank you GenAI for helping me write this READEME.md and also causing the gizzilion bugs in this projects.
 Thank you very much.
-(This is too hilarious for me to change it - Nikitha)